-- Encourage and equip students to serve in all phases of church life to create a church that is intergenerational, striving to unite our community of believers.
+Encourage and equip students to serve in all phases of church life to create a church that is inter-generational, striving to unite our community of believers.

-Youth Ministry Volunteer Staff
+Youth Ministry Volunteer Staff:

 - Recruit, train, coach, supervise and encourage volunteer adult staff who will share in the leadership of the Junior High and Senior High youth ministry.

-- Work together with Lead Pastor and staff.
+Work together with Lead Pastor and staff.

-- Provide counsel and feedback to Lead pastor and staff.
+Provide counsel and feedback to Lead Pastor and staff.

-- Act on behalf of Lead Pastor in his absence, as needed.
+Act on behalf of Lead Pastor in his absence, as needed.

-- Assist with other duties as required by the Lead Pastor.
+Assist with other duties as required by the Lead Pastor.

-- Help develop worship culture at PFC under the guidance of the Lead Pastor
+Help develop worship culture at PFC under the guidance of the Lead Pastor.

-- Provide opportunity for worship and development of gifts to lead others in worship.
+Within the youth provide opportunity for worship and development of gifts to lead others in worship.

-- Within corporate worship times of entire PFC gatherings
+Within corporate worship times of entire PFC gatherings

 - Set the worship leader schedule and help facilitate a unified vision of corporate worship creating participation in PFC’s heartfelt worship of Jesus.